Tips for Cleaning Your AC System

-With summer winding down in Florissant, now is a great time to get a kick start on air conditioner maintenance.
+With summer winding down in Florissant and St. Charles, now is a great time to get a kick start on air conditioner maintenance.

-If you haven’t washed it lately, it could be clogged with mud and yard waste.
+If you haven’t washed it this year, it could be blocked with mud and yard refuse.
 This buildup can decrease your unit’s efficiency and cause it to stop working.
-Or wear it down sooner.
+Or make it wear out faster.

 We recommend having your air conditioning system professionally serviced annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on energy costs.
+Clean equipment can be more energy efficient, which could save you money on utility bills.

-Routine AC maintenance also helps our technicians locate and take care of minor issues before they become high-priced problems.
+Regular AC maintenance also helps our technicians locate and handle minor issues before they turn into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some upkeep you can do alone between professional tune-ups.
-It only takes about an hour to get the grime off your outdoor condenser unit, as well as several pieces on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+It only takes about an hour to get the grime off your outdoor condenser unit, as well as a few components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?